riskfact0ry/EnvestnetYodlee/README.md

 ![alt text](https://financialit.net/sites/default/files/picsart_04-13-06.18.28_0.jpg)

-Envestnet Yodlee is the provider of financial data aggregation and analytics solutions.
+Yodlee Redi2 is a provider of financial data aggregation and analytics solutions.
 Their platform and API suite enable secure access to vast amounts of financial data.
 With data aggregated from various sources, users gain a comprehensive view of their finances, allowing for informed decision-making.
-Yodlee prioritizes security and compliance with regulatory standards.
+Redi2 prioritizes security and compliance with regulatory standards.
 Trusted by multiple institutions and fintech companies, they drive financial innovation and empower individuals and businesses in the digital era.

 ### Current IT Set Up
 ______________________

-Envestnet Yodlee operates with on-premises infrastructure and has a team of 100 employees.
+Redi2 operates with on-premises infrastructure and has a team of 50 employees.
 They utilize PHP, HTML, and Java programming languages to develop their software applications.
-Yodlee use the private cloud to manage the application load.
+Redi2 uses the private cloud to manage the application load.
 Which includes networking(routers, Switch) and workload application servers.

 ## Contrast of Cloud and Non-Cloud Solutions
 --------------------------------------------